-Line a 15×10 Wilton Jelly Roll Air Pan with foil and make sure the edges wrap around the end of the pan.
+Line a 15×10 jelly roll pan with foil and make sure the edges wrap around the end of the pan.
 You don’t want it to move while you work.
 Then spread rows of waffle pretzels over the entire pan edge to edge.

 Melt a package of White CandiQuik and spread it over all the pretzels.
 (You can use whatever kind of melting chocolate you want here as long as it measures 16 ounces.)
-I like to use an Angled Icing Spatula to very gently spread the chocolate.
-You just need to go slowly so the pretzels do not move all over the place.
+I like to use an angled spatula to very gently spread the chocolate.
+You just need to go slowly, so the pretzels do not move all over the place.

 Then sprinkle away with crushed candy canes.
-I used the Wilton Peppermint Crunch Sprinkles because they don’t get sticky in the air like regular candy canes do.
+I used these peppermint crunch sprinkles because they don’t get sticky in the air like regular candy canes do.
 But candy canes work too because I use them all the time in these Peppermint Snowball Cookies, and they are fine!

 Pop the whole pan in the fridge for 5 minutes while it sets up.
 Then start breaking apart the pretzels in sections.
 Using waffle pretzels means you have straight lines, and the bark will break apart in nice squares.
 You can break it into 1 pretzel square, which is perfect for filling little jars for gifts.
 Or you can break them into 2×2 squares and package them into treat bags.

 That is if you don’t hide in the closet and eat the entire batch of bark!

 Sign up to receive an email in your inbox for each new recipe:

 - 2 - 10 ounce packages white chocolate melts